How to Start a Tkinter Widget Application

 The following are basic common steps for creating any tkinter widgets application.
 You can use these steps as a template for creating any GUI.
 Refer to the Button program for the steps below.

-• The “root” object has a method called “mainloop”.
-In the creation of the application, root.mainloop() statement operates the “mainloop” method on the “root” object.
+statement operates the “mainloop” method on the “root” object.
 The “mainloop” method runs continuously (unless stopped by the user) and waits for events (such as the user clicking the mouse) to occur in “root”.
-(We will discuss events in a later section).
+(We will discuss events in a later section). - The statement

-• The statement root.mainloop() is a method that is executed if we want to run our application.
+is a method that is executed if we want to run our application. -

 In the rest of this chapter, the program examples will clarify these steps in creating a Tkinter Widgets application.